Free Consultation!

 At MakeMyHouseGreen, we've developed a handy tool that takes the guesswork out of calculating how much energy solar panels could produce for you.

-Our tool is designed to accurately determine how much energy you could harness from the sun over an average year.
+Our tool is designed to accurately determine how much energy and solar panel kWh you could harness from the sun over an average year.
 What's more, it translates these figures into potential cash savings, giving you a better idea of whether solar panels would be a worthwhile investment.

 Simply answer a few straightforward questions about your house, such as your postcode, the direction your roof faces, and its steepness.
 With this information, our tool goes to work, providing you with a detailed estimate of your solar energy potential.
 But that's not all—our calculator goes the extra mile.
 It presents you with tailored solar panel options that best suit your property's unique characteristics.